 Celebrate the Holidays (U.S. and Canada)

-Niagara Falls is the perfect place to spend a holiday, like Christmas, New Year’s Eve, or Valentine’s Day!
+Niagara Falls is the perfect place to spend a holiday, like Christmas, New Year's Eve, or Valentine's Day!
 Highlights include Jingle Falls (U.S.) a three-weekend festival, where you can hang out with santa, taste wine, watch ice carving, and much more.
-On the Canadian side, enjoy a free New Year’s Eve concert with headliner Brian Adams!
-Holidays like Valentine’s Day and St. Patrick’s Day are also a great time to snag a package deal.
+On the Canadian side, enjoy a free New Year's Eve concert featuring headliners like Brian Adams!
+Holidays such as Valentine's Day and St. Patrick's Day are also a great time to snag a package deal.

 Walk Over the Rainbow Bridge (U.S. and Canada)